 - Placing dental implants is a lengthy, intensive process that involves surgery and several visits to the dentist.
 This is not a quick fix.

 - But keep in mind that our gentle dentists will use precise, conservative techniques and sedation dentistry to make you comfortable during the procedure.

 - Also remember that the end result will be a solid tooth restoration that no one but you will know is not your natural tooth!

-Trust the Specialists: See What a Real Patient Has to Say
+Trust the Dentist: See What a Real Patient Has to Say

 - Since earning his dental degree from the University of Texas Dental Branch – Houston, Dr. Raouf Hanna has published research on dental implants, bone grafting and periodontal regeneration in prestigious publications such as Journal of Periodontology.

 - Dr. Hanna is a member of specialty dental organizations such as the Academy of Osseointegration, the American Academy of Periodontology and the Greater Houston Society of Periodontists.
 He also lectures nationally and internationally on dental implants and periodontics.